 Osceola Mills is a very small borough located in the state of Pennsylvania.
 With a population of 1,022 people and just one neighborhood, Osceola Mills is the 819th largest community in Pennsylvania.
-Much of the housing stock in Osceola Mills was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Osceola Mills has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Osceola Mills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Osceola Mills are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Osceola Mills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Osceola Mills is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Osceola Mills who work in office and administrative support (18.53%), healthcare suport services (9.17%), and healthcare (9.17%).

 In Osceola Mills, however, the average commute to work is quite long.
 On average, people spend 30.26 minutes each day getting to work, which is significantly higher than the national average.